 We love this video by Engineering Explained that really digs into some common automatic driving mistakes.

-Here’s our summary, but watch the full video for all the details (it’s worth it!):
+We recommend you watch the full video for all the details (it’s worth it!).